人工通用情报没有火灾警报

 I was once at a conference where there was a panel full of famous AI luminaries, and most of the luminaries were nodding and agreeing with each other that of course AGI was very far off, except for two famous AI luminaries who stayed quiet and let others take the microphone.

 A few months after that panel, there was unexpectedly a big breakthrough on Winograd schemas.
 The breakthrough didn’t crack 80%, so three cheers for wide credibility intervals with error margin, but I expect the predictor might be feeling slightly more nervous now with one year left to go.
-(I don’t think it was the breakthrough I remember reading about, but Rob turned up这张纸作为一个可以在上述会议后44天提交的例子,最高可达70%。)
+(I don’t think it was the breakthrough I remember reading about, but Rob turned up这张纸as an example of one that could have been submitted at most 44 days after the above conference and gets up to 70%.)

-But that’s not the point.
-The point is the silence that fell after my question, and that eventually I only got two replies, spoken in tentative tones.
-When I asked for concrete feats that were impossible in the next two years, I think that that’s when the luminaries on that panel switched to trying to build a mental model of future progress in machine learning, asking themselves what they could or couldn’t predict, what they knew or didn’t know.
-And to their credit, most of them did know their profession well enough to realize that forecasting future boundaries around a rapidly moving field is actuallyreally hard, that nobody knows what will appear on arXiv next month, and that they needed to put wide credibility intervals with very generous upper bounds on how much progress might take place twenty-four months’ worth of arXiv papers later.
+但这不是重点。关键是在我的问题之后倒下的沉默,最终我只得到了两个回复,以暂定的音调说。When I asked for concrete feats that were impossible in the next two years, I think that that’s when the luminaries on that panel switched to trying to build a mental model of future progress in machine learning, asking themselves what they could or couldn’t predict, what they knew or didn’t know.
+And to their credit, most of them did know their profession well enough to realize that forecasting future boundaries around a rapidly moving field is actuallyreally hard,没有人知道下个月的Arxiv会出现什么,并且他们需要将广泛的可信度间隔放置在二十四个月后的Arxiv论文中可能会发生多少进展。

 (此外,Demis Hassabis在场,所以他们都知道,如果他们命名了不够的东西,Demis会去做Deepmind,去做。)